zowe/docs-site/docs/user-guide/at-tls-configuration.md

 - Discovery Service to Discovery Service.
 This is the replica request.
 - Gateway Service to southbound services (including app-server and ZSS) running in another LPAR.
 - Southbound services to Discovery Service.
 This applies during onboarding.
+- All outbound connections need to account for all LPARs including the same where the rules are applied.

 ## Multi-tenancy deployment